Free Initial Assessment

 What is a Special Guardianship Order (SGO)?

-A Special Guardianship Order is a formal court order that gives somebody (or more than one person) parental responsibility for a child.
+A Special Guardianship Order is a formal court order that grants somebody (or more than one person) parental responsibility for a child.

 A SGO has several benefits: